-Section "Setting the Time Manually" in the FTD Admin Guide provides instructions on how the admin can set the system's (FMC) time.
+Section Setting the Time Manually via ... in the FTD Admin Guide provides instructions on how the admin can set the system's (FMC) time.
+There are two versions of this section, one for CLI and one for GUI that both contain instructions to configure the time via the different administrative user interfaces.